 Bruce recently recommended an essay on the historical public voice of women, by noted classicist Mary Beard.

 Beard is a fine and provocative writer; it is good rhetoric.

 But I don’t think it gives much insight into historical causes, or ways we can bring about change.
 Women face deeply gendered and hateful criticism today, particularly online.
 The argument that this is due to Greco-Roman rhetorical traditions, or the Western literary canon, is unconvincing.
-I was discouraged by the selection bias in the examples used.
+I see selection bias in Beard’s examples.

-I would love to see a revision of this essay that gets nuances right, and tries to explain changes in the past century based on its arguments.
+I would love to see a version of this essay that gets nuances right, and tries to explain changes in the past century based on its arguments.

 + The complexity of women’s voice in Rome, from Fulvia and Livia to Irene of Athens;